Manal-Mosharaf-01/MySQL_data_cleaning_layoffs/README.md

 ## 📌 Project Overview

-This project showcases my ability to clean and preprocess real-world data using SQL.
+This project involves cleaning and preprocessing real-world layoff data using SQL to prepare it for analysis.
 I worked with a dataset containing global company layoffs and performed a comprehensive data cleaning pipeline in MySQL to prepare the data for further analysis.

 The original dataset contained inconsistencies, duplicates, and missing values.
 The goal was to transform it into a clean, well-structured dataset suitable for exploratory data analysis and visualization.